Table of contents

 - One-tenth to one-third of people who survive accidents, illnesses, or disaster-related trauma experience problematic alcohol use, especially if they suffer from persistent health problems or pain.8

 How to Address Trauma in Addiction Treatment

-Because trauma is an underlying cause of addiction, we must also address these psychological issues in drug and alcohol rehab.
+Because trauma is an underlying cause of addiction, we must also prioritize addressing trauma in substance abuse treatment.
 This is often done through behavioral therapies and medication-assisted treatment with drugs like Lexapro.
 Although unaddressed trauma severely increases the risk of a person developing substance abuse, research shows effective treatment approaches and support can help them overcome it.

 Treating trauma and addiction should go hand-in-hand to most effectively help individuals overcome their substance use disorder and live a fulfilling life in recovery.
 To summarize, trauma-focused treatment is designed to:

 - Promote an understanding of symptoms associated with trauma and trauma responses

 - Minimize the risk of retraumatizing the client